Article updated on 02/03/20 by Clare Kiernan

 Pipes and Gutters

-For many years we have seen the gradual replacement of traditional materials such as lead, copper, steel, cast iron and ceramic waste systems with plastic pipes and fittings.
-Some of the advantages gained are a reduction in weight, ease of fabrication and installation, ease of repair and in many cases a reduction in cost.
-Because plastic pipes have a smoother bore than their metal counterparts, flow rates can be increased and scale formation is reduced.
+For many years, we have seen the gradual replacement of traditional materials such as lead, copper, steel, cast iron and ceramic waste systems with plastic pipes and fittings.
+Some of the advantages gained are a reduction in weight and costs, as well as improved ease of fabrication, installation and repair.
+Because plastic pipes have a smoother bore as compared to their metal counterparts, flow rates can increase while scale formation is reduced.
 Plastic pipes also offer advantages in corrosion resistance.

 Push-Fit Plastic Piping

-Within buildings the push-fit waste systems have made plumbing much quicker, and also safer from fire hazards, since blow lamps are no longer necessary to wipe lead joints.
+Within buildings, push-fit waste systems have made plumbing much quicker, and also safer from fire hazards, since blow lamps are no longer necessary to wipe lead joints.
 Externally, a wide range of soil pipes and fittings are available to carry waste to the main sewers.
-Here the advantages of lighter weight, longer pipe lengths without joints and ease of fabrication have made these an absolute boon to the industry.
-Whilst the bulk of the materials used are thermoplastics, such as PVC (polyvinyl chloride), ABS (acrylonitrile butadiene styrene terpolymer) and polypropylene, without the use of rubber O-rings and compression gaskets push-fit systems would be impractical.
+Here, the advantages of lighter weight, longer pipe lengths without joints, in combination with an ease of fabrication, have made these an absolute boon to the industry.
+Whilst the bulk of the materials used are thermoplastics, such as polyvinyl chloride (PVC), acrylonitrile butadiene styrene terpolymer (ABST) and polypropylene, without the use of rubber O-rings and compression gaskets, push-fit systems would be impractical.

 Disadvantages of Plastic Piping

-One disadvantage of plastics materials is their tendency to soften at elevated temperatures.
-This has restricted their use in hot water systems.
-However, two materials have found application in underfloor heating systems and to a limited extent for hot water distribution.
-These are polybutylene (PB) and crosslinked polyethylene (PEX).
+One disadvantage associated with plastic materials is their tendency to soften at elevated temperatures, which has restricted their use in hot water systems.
+However, two materials that have found application in underfloor heating systems and to a limited extent for hot water distribution include polybutylene (PB) and cross-linked polyethylene (PEX).

-Polybutylene can be used in systems with a continuous operating temperature of 82 °C and will survive short peak temperatures of up to about 110 °C but does require continuous support at these higher temperatures.
-With underfloor heating systems continuous support presents no particular problem.
-Pipes are available which meet the requirements of BS 7291: Part 1 Class H, Part 2: 1990 and BS 5955: Part 8, 1990.
-Although failures have occurred in the USA where high levels of chlorine are present in the water supply, similar problems have not arisen in the UK and Europe where the chlorine content is lower.
+PB pipes are available to meet the requirements of BS 7291: Part 1 Class H, Part 2: 1990 and BS 5955: Part 8, 1990.
+Although failures have occurred in the United States, where high levels of chlorine are present in the water supply, similar problems have not arisen in the UK and Europe, where the chlorine content is lower.

-Yellow coloured polyethylene pipes are now used for gas distribution, particularly where existing domestic supply pipes have corroded.
-In this case the replacement plastic pipe is threaded through the existing pipe.
+Yellow colored polyethylene pipes are now used for gas distribution, particularly where existing domestic supply pipes have corroded.
+In this case, the replacement plastic pipe is threaded through the existing pipe.
 This overcomes the need for a trench to be excavated and considerably reduces the cost of replacement.
-Because the pipe bore is smoother the gas flow is hardly reduced.
+As the pipe bore is smoother, the gas flow is hardly reduced.

-Wired glass and corrugated plastic sheeting has been used for roofing in conservatories and buildings where transparent panels have been required.
-However, in more recent times double and triple walled polycarbonate sheeting has become increasingly used, since this provides not only diffuse daylight for illumination but also heat insulation and hence reduced heating costs.
+Wired glass and corrugated plastic sheeting have been used for roofing in conservatories and buildings where transparent panels have been required.
+However, further developments have seen the increased use of double and triple walled polycarbonate sheeting, which not only provides diffuse daylight for illumination, but also heat insulation which reduces heating costs.

-Twin or triple walled polycarbonate provides a number of advantages during installation since it can be cut with conventional tools, is rigid to handle, does not require closely spaced supports, is light in weight and can be easily fitted.
-In addition, it can be cold formed or thermoformed into a variety of shapes to provide attractive and functional curved surfaces.
-Edges and joints can be sealed to prevent draughts.
-Another major advantage is its resistance to breakage.
+Twin- or triple-walled polycarbonate materials provide a number of advantages during installation, as they can be cut with conventional tools, are rigid to handle, do not require closely spaced supports, are light in weight and can be easily fitted.
+In addition, these materials can be cold-formed or thermoformed into a variety of shapes to provide attractive and functional curved surfaces.
+Other major advantages of these materials include their resistance to breakage, as well as the ability to seal both their edges and joints to prevent draughts.

-Polycarbonate sheeting is available which meets BS 476: Part 7: Class 1 for surface spread of flame.
-This has enabled the material to be used in public areas of buildings where strict fire regulations apply.
-Specially UV stabilised grades of polycarbonate are used, often with an additional UV barrier film incorporated under the outer skins.
-Fixing is usually by means of aluminium or UPVC (unplasticated PVC) glazing bars.
+Polycarbonate sheeting meets BS 476: Part 7: Class 1 for surface spread of flame, which has enabled the material to be used in public areas of buildings where strict fire regulations apply.
+Specially ultraviolet (UV) stabilized grades of polycarbonate are used, often with an additional UV barrier film incorporated under the outer skins.
+Fixing is usually achieved through the addition of aluminum or unplasticated PVC (UPVC) glazing bars.
 However, unlike glass, holes can be drilled through the material for screw fixings.
-More recently, similar twin walled sheeting made from clear UV stabilised PVC has become available.
-Both materials, polycarbonate and PVC, are available in clear and bronze colours.
+More recently, similar twin-walled sheeting made from clear UV stabilized PVC has become available.
+Both polycarbonate and PVC materials are available in clear and bronze colors.

 UPVC products are now frequently used in place of the more traditional timber products for external cladding panels, fascia and soft boards, particularly on new buildings.
-Some of the advantages offered by UPVC are lighter weight, resistance to rot, lack of warp and lack' of need for regular maintenance painting.
-In addition, UPVC meets BS 476: Part 7: Class 1' for surface spread of flame.
-Products are available in a variety of colours, including wood grain finishes.
-These may be of solid UPVC, double skin or foam filled double skin construction.
+Some of the advantages offered by UPVC include lighter weight, resistance to rot, as well as a lack of warp and need for regular maintenance painting.
+In addition, UPVC meets BS 476: Part 7: Class 1 for surface spread of flame, as described above.
+UPVC materials may be of a solid, double skin or foam-filled double skin construction.

 With the double skin cellular construction, sink or shrinkage marks are often seen running along the ribs.
-Whilst this presents no particular problem with white coloured products, these marks can be unsightly on dark colours.
+Whilst this presents no particular problem with white-colored products, these marks can be unsightly on dark colors.

-When fixing UPVC products, unlike their timber counterparts, due allowance must be made for expansion and contraction to prevent buckling of the sheets due to the heating effect of sunlight.
-Normally an allowance of 2 mm per metre length must be provided between sections.
-To allow for this special UPVC jointing and corner sections are available.
+When fixing UPVC products, unlike their timber counterparts, users should allow for expansion and contraction to occur in order to prevent buckling of the sheets due to the heating effect of sunlight.
+Normally an allowance of 2 mm/m length must be provided between sections; to allow for this, special UPVC jointing and corner sections are available.

 Rubber Anti‑Vibration Mounts

-In many buildings there is a need to prevent external vibrations from affecting sensitive equipment within the building.
+In many buildings, there is a need to prevent external vibrations from affecting sensitive equipment within the building.
 This necessitates the incorporation of anti-vibration mounts during the construction of the building.
-In the UK, laminated elastomeric bearings are usually chosen but in France and Germany, steel coil springs are more often used.
-Although rubber vibration isolating systems have been known for many years, it is only in the last 10 years or so that methods have become available for designing and analysing high efficiency compound systems.
+In the UK, laminated elastomeric bearings are usually chosen, but in France and Germany, steel coil springs are more often used.
+Although rubber vibration isolating systems have been known for many years, it is only in the last 10 years or so that these methods have become available for designing and analyzing high-efficiency compound systems.

 Rubber mounts are also used to isolate individual items of equipment, such as air conditioning and refrigeration equipment, from the main structure of the building.

-Sound within buildings may be general noise transmitted through walls and floors or a specific noise from vibrating machinery.
-The latter can be dealt with by using vibration mounts as mentioned above.
+Sound within buildings may arise from general noise transmitted through walls and floors or be the result of noise generated by vibrating machinery.
+The latter noise category can be dealt with by using vibration mounts as mentioned above.
 Air-borne noise can also present problems and must be taken into account when designing sound insulation systems.

-With general noise, the traditional method was to build very thick and heavy walls and floors.
+With general noise, the traditional method has been to build very thick, heavy walls and floors.
 However, as buildings have become lighter, other methods of sound reduction have become necessary.
-As a general principle, sound insulation can be provided by either a simple and heavy or a light and complex construction.
+As a general principle, sound insulation can be provided by either a simple and heavy construction, or a light and complex one.
 It is in this latter area that rubber and plastics materials have come to the fore.

-The performance of party walls and floor is controlled by the Building Regulations which give typical constructions that meet the performance requirements.
-To meet the regulations with light weight constructions some form of dry lining, floating floor or suspended ceiling is needed.
-However, in all these cases the method of fixing can reduce the efficiency of the system.
+The performance of party walls and floors is controlled by Building Regulations which give typical constructions that meet performance requirements.
+To meet the regulations on lightweight constructions, some form of dry lining, floating floor or suspended ceiling is needed.
+However, in each of these cases, the method of fixing can reduce the efficiency of the system.

 With floating floor construction, an air gap, created by placing a resilient material such as rubber or foamed plastic between the timber raft and the concrete floor, can achieve the desired result.
-Since the demand for fight weight constructions is increasing, this will provide a steadily increasing outlet for rubber and foamed plastics.
+As the demand for fight weight constructions increases, this will provide a steadily increasing outlet for rubber and foamed plastics.

-With walls in housing, dry lining is often used but in offices and factories, composite wall panels incorporating foamed plastics are available that are easily installed and that provide adequate sound insulation.
+With walls in housing, dry lining is often used, but in offices and factories, composite wall panels incorporating foamed plastics are available.
+These materials can be easily installed and provide adequate sound insulation.

-As well as sound insulation, buildings need thermal insulation.
-This can be met by using light weight aerated concrete building blocks during the construction of the building or by incorporating foamed plastic sheeting within the structure.
+In addition to sound insulation, buildings require thermal insulation.
+This type of insulation can be met by using lightweight aerated concrete building blocks during the construction of the building or by incorporating foamed plastic sheeting within the structure.
 Typical foamed plastics include rigid polyurethane foam and expanded polystyrene, although various other foamed plastics may also be used.

-For all these applications, whether for sound or thermal insulation, fire retardant foams are available which meet the appropriate building and fire regulations.
+For each of these applications, whether for sound or thermal insulation, fire retardant foams that meet the appropriate building and fire regulations are available.